 A “Magic Ring Buffer” uses virtual memory mirroring to treat a circular buffer as a single, contiguous linear array.
 This eliminates the need for manual wrap-around logic.

-Memory Morroring
+Memory Mirroring

 To set up the mirrored map, a same physical memory is mapped to two adjacent virtual address regions.